IM-07 January 23, 2019; IM-05 January 14, 2010; IM-37 April 4, 2006; IM-87 August 18, 2005; IM-103 October 4, 2004; IM-128 July 17, 2001

 - Enrolled as a result of participation in the Job Opportunities and Basic Skills program under Title IV of the Social Security Act

-- Responsible for the physical care of a dependent EU member under age six (only one adult in the household may claim this responsibility)
+- Responsible for the physical care of a dependent household member under age six (only one adult in the household may claim this responsibility)

-- Responsible for the physical care of a dependent EU member over age five but under age 12 if adequate child care is not available (meaning the student does not have child care allowing him/her to go to school and also work at least 20 hours a week or participate in a work study program).
-Only one adult in the EU may claim this responsibility.
+- Responsible for the physical care of a dependent household member over age five but under age 12 if adequate child care is not available (meaning the student does not have child care allowing them to go to school and also work at least 20 hours a week or participate in a work study program).
+Only one adult in the SNAP household may claim this responsibility.

 - A full-time student of higher education who is a single parent with responsibility for a dependent child under age 12